Sanjit Shrestha!Feel free to explore my work and reach out — I architect systems that pay people, move freight, and stay up.

 Bespoke gateway in front of 22 backend services.
 Token-bucket rate limiting, circuit breakers, OpenTelemetry across the board.
 Handled 1M+ requests/day at single-digit ms p99 overhead.

 Led the breakup of a Django monolith into Spring services on AWS.
 Strangler-fig pattern across 9 months.
-Zero downtime cutover, regression-test suite green throughout, no rollbacks.
+Zero-downtime cutover, regression-test suite green throughout, no rollbacks.

 Architecture ownership for Big4-aligned engagements.
 I lead cross-functional delivery teams, define engineering standards, and drive the AI-integration roadmap across the org.
 Hands-on with the systems I design — code, reviews, and on-call rotations.